nitesh4146/Treasure-Hunters-Inc/README.md

 Stochastic Learning
-We can see that for stochastic version of the above map, the robot chose a different path because the reward in the previous path (with pit) has been reduced due to the transition model effect from neighboring states.
+We can see that for stochastic version of the above map, the agent chose a different path because the reward in the previous path (with monster) has been reduced due to the transition model effect from neighboring states.

 <p align="center">